Career Fair Top 5

 Request company literature/business card and information about any positions they have available now or in the near future.
 Bring a pen/pencil and paper available to take notes.

 Bring extra copies of your resume to leave with employers.
-Estimate the amount you will need based upon the company list of who is attending this year's fair.
+Estimate the amount you will need based upon the company list (Coming Soon) of who is attending this year's fair.

 Greet employers with a firm handshake and maintain good eye contact.
 Remember: First Impressions Count!